Hardball Tactics in Negotiation Definition & Examples

 Aggressive Behaviour Negotiation Example-3

 For example, a customer goes to buy a personal car in the showroom—the salesmen bargains with him regarding the price for a long time.
-Eventually, the customer brought out his identity card and showed the salesmen said, “I am also marketing manager, so please do not apply the marketing policy on me.”
+Eventually, the customer brought out his identity card and showed the salesman said, "I am also marketing manager, so please do not apply the marketing policy on me."
 Here, the customer uses his position to win the negotiation.

 Snow Job Tactic